On March 16, Gov. Phil Murphy ordered lights out at Atlantic City casinos.

 - Ocean Resort Casino

-In an afternoon press conference, Murphy said AC casinos would remain closed until it is safe for them to reopen.
+Shortly after the March 16 closure, Murphy said AC casinos would remain closed until it is safe for them to reopen.

 “It is no longer time for business as usual.
 This is real.
 Stop believing folks who say this isn’t real.”